 Continue to read the Purpose Driven Life

 Be content.
-Get rid of the more, more, more, attitude that the self wants.
+Free yourself from the more, more, more, attitude that the self wants.
 Pray to be content with the simple things in life.
 Memorize this statement: A person in right standing with God, who is content, has everything.

 Say this morning noon and night: “This temptation will go away if I don’t act on it.
 If I give in it will return and it may be even stronger next time.
 If I don’t give in it will go away and someday it will go away for good.
 I have the self control to change”.